-- 27A.-(1) Where a person's conduct outside the Territory would, in the absence of this paragraph, contravene a prohibition in any of regulations 8 to 12 or 25 (asset-freeze etc.), the prohibition is not contravened if the conduct is authorised by a licence issued under regulation 29 (Treasury licences) (as it has effect in the United Kingdom). - (2) Where a person's conduct in a relevant country would, in the absence of this paragraph, contravene a prohibition in any of regulations 8 to 12 or 25 ("the relevant prohibition"), the relevant prohibition is not contravened if the conduct is authorised by a licence or other authorisation which is issued- - (a) under the law of the relevant country, and - (b) for the purpose of disapplying a prohibition in that jurisdiction which corresponds to the relevant prohibition. - (3) In this regulation- - "relevant country" means- - (a) any of the Channel Islands, - (b) the Isle of Man, or - (c) any British overseas territory other than the Territory. - (4) Nothing in this regulation affects the application of a prohibition in a case where it would be incompatible with a UN obligation for the prohibition not to apply." - 13.
-For regulation 28 (exception for acts done for purposes of national security or prevention of serious crime), substitute- - "28.-(1) Where an act would, in the absence of this paragraph, be prohibited by any prohibition in Part 3 (Finance), Part 4 (Trade) or Part 5 (Other sanctions for the purposes of UN obligations), that prohibition does not apply to the act if the act is one which- - (a) a responsible officer has determined would be in the interests of- - (i) national security, or
+- 27.-(1) Where a person's conduct outside the Territory would, in the absence of this paragraph, contravene a prohibition in any of regulations 8 to 12 (asset-freeze etc.), the prohibition is not contravened if the conduct is authorised by a licence issued under regulation 29 (Treasury licences) (as it has effect in the United Kingdom). - (2) Where a person's conduct in a relevant country would, in the absence of this paragraph, contravene a prohibition in any of regulations 8 to 12 ("the relevant prohibition"), the relevant prohibition is not contravened if the conduct is authorised by a licence or other authorisation which is issued- - (a) under the law of the relevant country, and

-^{(11) 2000} c.8.
-Part 4A was inserted by the Financial Services Act 2012 (c.21), section 11(2) and most recently amended by S.I.
-2018/1149; it is prospectively amended by S.I.
+(8) 2000 c.
+8. Part 4A was inserted by the Financial Services Act 2012 (c.
+21), section 11(2) and most recently amended by S.I.
 2019/632.